cosmos72/schemesh/README.md

 ## TO DO

+* consume received signals, i.e. call (sh-consume-signals) from (sh-repl-lineedit) and modify the former to wait4(WNOHANG) any child process , update (sh-pid-table) and possibly call (sh-job-status) on uppermost ancestor of each job that exited.
 * autocomplete shell paths and scheme strings: unescape stems before searching for completions, escape completions
+* autocomplete shell paths and scheme strings: when autocompleting inside single or double quotes, the stem starts at the quotes.
 * autocomplete shell paths starting with ~
 * decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?
 * modify builtin "cd", for changing current directory of *parent* job